kabarigou/StanMoMo/README.md

 StanMoMo
 ================

 The `StanMoMo` package performs Bayesian **Mo**rtality **Mo**deling with **Stan**, which is a C++ package for performing full Bayesian inference (see <https://mc-stan.org/>).
 The current package supports a variety of popular mortality models: the Lee-Carter (LC) model, the Renshaw-Haberman model (LC with cohort effect), the Age-Period-Cohort (APC) model, the Cairns-Blake-Dowd (CBD) model and the M6 model (CBD with cohort effect).
 By a simple function call, the user obtains the MCMC simulations for each parameter, the log likelihoods and death rates predictions.
-Moreover, the package includes tools for model selection and Bayesian model averaging by future-out cross-validation.
+Moreover, the package includes tools for model selection and Bayesian model averaging by leave-future-out validation.

 Installation
 ------------